Cool girls don’t date nerdy guys.

 My wife thinks I’m a geek.
 Rather than the stereotype above, I prefer to think of my fellow geeks as people who are intensely alive, open-minded, unconventional and authentic.
 And apparently we’re good in the sack too!

 So, how should women handle a relationship with a nerdy partner?
 We’re discussing the stereotypical nerd/geek/dork, but you should take it all with a large dose of salt.
 Use these comments as a place to start but, as always, you’ll need to work it out for yourself.
 Make an effort to really know the person rather than the label.

 Here are a few helpful tips on dating a nerdy guy.

 They’re still men

 Nerds are far more alike the “average guy” than they are different.
-So don’t forget everything you’ve learned about men.
+So don’t forget everything you’ve learned about men in relationships.

 Not just respect for their nerdy skills either.
 Often they know they are masters in their field, and are deservedly self-confident.
 It’s like a man telling a stunning woman how beautiful she is.
 Sure, always good to hear, but she knows this.
-Now, genuinely praise her for some other ability, and she’s listening hard!
+Now, genuinely praise her for her sharp mind, and she’s listening hard!

 Respect him as a man.

 You don’t need to share his love of Star Trek, but never (ever ever) diss Leonard Nimoy.